 Location of Barberstown Castle Ireland

 The beauty of Barberstown Castle is its history, architecture and its location.
-You can fly into Dublin Airport and within a 25-minute drive, you have arrived in the village of Straffan the home of Barberstown Castle in County Kildare.
+You can fly into Dublin Airport and spend 24 hours in Dublin exploring this amazing capital before visiting Barberstown Castle which is just a 25-minute drive away in the village of Straffan in County Kildare.

 This area of Ireland is called the Ancient East which covers 17 counties from the River Shannon to the Irish Sea.
 By positioning yourself at Barberstown Castle it will give you a great base to explore the surrounding countryside and all that the Ancient East has to offer the traveler.

 History of Barberstown Castle Ireland